Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Main Results

 Our first result states that the minimum of the RS potential \eqref{eq:rs_mutual_info} upper bounds the asymptotic MI. \begin{thm}[Tight upper bound] For model \eqref{eq:CSmodel} with any $B$ and discrete prior $P_0$,

 \end{thm}

-This result generalizes the one already obtained for CDMA in~\cite{KoradaMacris_CDMA}.
-The next result yields the equality in the scalar case. \begin{thm}[RS formula for $i^{\rm cs}$] Take $B=1$ and assume $P_0$ is a discrete prior s.t the RS potential $i^{\rm RS}(E;\Delta)$ in \eqref{eq:rs_mutual_info} has at most three stationary points (as a function of $E$).
+This result generalizes the one already obtained for CDMA in~\cite{korada2010}.
+One of our main result is the equality in the scalar case $B=1$, namely the proof of the RS formula derived previously in \cite{tanaka2002statistical,guo2009single,krzakala2012statistical, krzakala2012probabilistic,phdBarbier} based on the heuristic replica method from statistical physics. \begin{thm}[RS formula for $i^{\rm cs}$] Take $B=1$ and assume $P_0$ is a discrete prior s.t the RS potential $i^{\rm RS}(E;\Delta)$ in \eqref{eq:rs_mutual_info} has at most three stationary points (as a function of $E$).
 Then for any $\Delta$ the RS formula is exact, that is

 \end{thm}